20 Fun Things To Do in Amman, Jordan

 The King Abdullah Mosque is probably the most impressive mosque in Amman.
 The enormous, light-blue dome will definitely leave you in awe for some time.
 We walked around for a couple of minutes to find the best angle to take a picture and it’s probably from Al Mamoun Street where you get the best one.

 King Abdullah Mosque can host up to 7000 worshippers and the cupola has a diameter of 35 m!
-The mosque is definitely one of the top places to go in Amman.
+The mosque is definitely one of the best places to visit in Amman.

 With such an impressive cupola, we thought that the inside must be breathtaking too.
-Well, it was not as spectacular as expected but still, it was a nice experience to have a glimpse in one of the most important mosques in Jordan.
+Well, it was not as spectacular as expected, but it was a nice experience to have a glimpse in one of the most important mosques in Jordan.
+It is still one of the most beautiful attractions in Amman from the outside.

 Entrance costs 2 JOD (not included in Jordan Pass) and abayas (black or brown full-length dress) are available and mandatory to cover bare arms, legs or jeans.
 Shoes must be removed before entering the prayer hall.